 1. Keep baking soda on hand

-Baking soda is one of the items that should never leave your side when cooking.
+Baking soda is one of the items that you should always keep on hand.
 Why?

 So, if you plan on cooking something stinky, such as vegetables, tomatoes, or even fish, keep some baking soda nearby.

 Why is baking soda so active?
 It is a neutralizing agent.
-Thus, vegetables, fish, and tomatoes are acidic foods that smell a lot.
+Vegetables, fish, and tomatoes are acidic foods that smell a lot.

 2. Add baking soda to the trash can